stasm/l20n-react-experiments/readme.txt

   C. Use a global store à la Redux Provider.

      Lastly, we can use React's contexts to create a state store which is globally available to all child components.
+Again, I'm still not sure how to pass arguments into this store at the right time.

     ReactDOM.render(
       <TranslationProvider src="/path/to/{locale}/resource">